 What would a vanilla latte be without the vanilla?
-A perfectly respectable latte, but the vanilla makes all the difference.
-Choose your favorite cup or mug and add one ounce of vanilla syrup or more depending on your preferred level of sweetness.
-Many coffeehouses use Torani brand flavors, which are available at most specialty food stores in a smaller size.
+A perfectly good latte, but the vanilla makes all the difference.
+Choose your favorite cup or mug and add one ounce of vanilla syrup or more, depending on your preferred level of sweetness.
+Many coffeehouses use Torani brand flavors, available at most specialty food stores in a smaller size.

 When you are ready to pull a shot of espresso, pour the steamed milk into the cup with the vanilla syrup, using a spoon to hold back the froth.
 Fill the cup or mug, saving about two inches of space for the shots and froth.